Pets & animal management

 By notifying Council immediately, if the dog is still at large, our officers will be able to respond to secure the dog, ensuring that no one else becomes a victim.
 By reporting the attack early ensures we can gather the evidence needed to assist our investigations, any possible regulation as Dangerous or Menacing, and prosecution.

-- Public places, roadways, drains, creeks, above high water mark - contact Council on 4044 3044.
+- Public places, roadways, drains, creeks, above high water mark - phone Council on 4044 3044.
 You will need to provide them with the exact location of the deceased animal.

 - Below the high water mark - Please contact the Environmental Protection Agency.

-- Private property - for deceased animals on private property the landowner is responsible.
+- Private property - for deceased animals on private property, the landowner is responsible.
 Council can provide information on disposal - phone 4044 3044.